PaulBrownMagic/Frames/README.md

 use-case and set it as a daemon.

 ## Adding daemons
 Daemons are added as facets to `frames`.
-Simply choose the correct protocol and implement it as an object.
+Simply implement the `calculate_protocol` as an object.
 The test-case `calculate_attrs` is a good example.
 It works like so:

 ```prolog
 :- object(height_calculator,